Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-These two tracks are not independent of each other: hardness results produced within track (2) are immediately applicable within track (1).
-It is also conceivable that algorithmic results from track (2) can be refined into exact FPT algorithms.
-An example from the literature is the {\sc Multicut} problem where a factor-2 FPT-approximability algorithm was presented by Marx and Razgon~\cite{marx2009constant} and later refined (by the same two authors) into an FPT algorithm~\cite{marx2014fixed}.
-A more CSP-oriented example is the {\sc Coupled Min Cut} problem---a notorious problem known for being an obstacle to the study of \textsc{MinCSP}.
-It was early noted to have a simple factor-2 FPT approximation algorithm (basically by combining \cite{Bonnet:etal:esa2016} and \cite{marx2014fixed}).
-However, an FPT algorithm for {\sc Coupled Min Cut} was elusive until the introduction of flow augmentation many years later~\cite{KimKPW21flow}.
+\paragraph{Summary of results.} We initiate a project for proving dichotomy theorems for $\minlin{r}{R}$ that separate (1) problems that are in \FPT from those that are not, and (2) problems that are FPT-approximable within a constant from those that are not.
+The tracks are not independent: hardness results from track (2) are directly applicable within track (1), and algorithmic results from track (2) may be refined into exact algorithms.
+A prime example is the {\sc Multicut} problem where a factor-2 FPT-approximability algorithm by Marx and Razgon~\cite{marx2009constant} was later refined (by the same authors) into an exact algorithm~\cite{marx2014fixed}.
+A CSP-oriented example is the {\sc Coupled Min Cut} problem---a notorious problem known as a barrier to the study of \textsc{MinCSP}.
+It was early noted to have a simple factor-2 FPT approximation algorithm (basically by combining \cite{Bonnet:etal:esa2016} and \cite{marx2014fixed}) but an exact algorithm was elusive until the introduction of flow augmentation many years later~\cite{KimKPW21flow}.

 We begin with some terminology.
-A more elaborate presentation together with basic observations and results can be found in Section~\ref{sec:ideals}.
 Let $(R,+,\cdot)$ be a finite commutative ring.
 An {\em ideal} in $R$ is a subset $I \subseteq R$ such that (1) $(I,+)$ is a subgroup of $(R,+)$ and (2) for every $d \in R$ and every $x\in I$, the product $dx$ is in $I$.
-Given elements $r_1,\dots,r_m \in R$, we let $(r_1,\dots,r_m)$ denote the smallest ideal generated by these elements.
-The ring $R$ is a field if and only if $R$ only has the two trivial ideals $\{0\}$ and $R$ while $R$ is a {\em chain ring} if its ideals are totally ordered under set inclusion.
+Given elements $r_1,\dots,r_m \in R$, we let $(r_1,\dots,r_m)$ denote the ideal generated by these elements.
+The ring $R$ is a field if and only if $R$ only has the two trivial ideals $\{0\}$ and $R$, while $R$ is a {\em chain ring} if its ideals are totally ordered under set inclusion.